-- sendToInterestedUsers (boolean).
+sendToInterestedUsers (boolean).
 If True (the default), send mail to all of the Interested Users.
-If False, only send mail to the extraRecipients list. - extraRecipients (list of strings).
+Interested Users are authors of changes and users from the owners build property.
+Override MailNotifier getResponsibleUsersForBuild method to change that.
+If False, only send mail to the extraRecipients list.

+extraRecipients (list of strings).
 A list of email addresses to which messages should be sent (in addition to the InterestedUsers list, which includes any developers who made Changes that went into this build).
-It is a good idea to create a small mailing list and deliver to that, then let subscribers come and go as they please. - subject (string).
-A string to be used as the subject line of the message. % (builder) s will be replaced with the name of the builder which provoked the message. - mode Mode is a list of strings; however there are two strings which can be used as shortcuts instead of the full lists.
-The possible shortcuts are: - all Always send mail about builds.
+It is a good idea to create a small mailing list and deliver to that, then let subscribers come and go as they please.

+subject (string).
+A string to be used as the subject line of the message. % (builder) s will be replaced with the name of the builder which provoked the message.

+mode Mode is a list of strings; however there are two strings which can be used as shortcuts instead of the full lists.
+The possible shortcuts are:

+all Always send mail about builds.
 Equivalent to (change, failing, passing, problem, warnings, exception).